MAIF/otoroshi/manual/src/main/paradox/topics/wasm-usage.md

 - `base64`: a base64 encoded wasm script
 - `file`: the path to a wasm script file
 - `http`: the url to a wasm script file
-- `wasm-manager`: the name of a wasm script compiled by a wasm manager instance
+- `wasmo`: the name of a wasm script compiled by a Wasmo instance

 then you can define the number of memory pages available for each plugin instanciation, the name of the function you want to invoke, the config. map of the VM and if you want to keep a wasm vm alive during the request lifecycle to be able to reuse it in different plugin steps